-- B76.
+- B80.
 Prior to the commencement of operation, the Applicant must prepare a Landscape Management Plan (LMP) to manage the revegetation and landscaping works on-site, to be submitted to the Planning Secretary.
-The LMP must form part of an OEMP in accordance with Condition C5 and must: - (a) detail the species to be planted on-site in accordance with the Landscape Plan prepared by Conzept Landscape Architects, dated 3 July 2020, Revision G (see Figure 5: in Appendix 1); - (b) describe the monitoring and maintenance measures to manage revegetation and landscaping works; and - (c) be consistent with the Applicant's Management and Mitigation Measures detailed at Appendix 2. - B77.
-The Applicant must: - (a) not commence operation until the LMP is submitted to the Planning Secretary. - (b) must implement the most recent version of the LMP submitted to the Planning Secretary; and - (c) maintain the landscaping and vegetation on the site in accordance with the submitted LMP required by Condition B76 for the life of the development
+The LMP must form part of an OEMP in accordance with Condition C5 and must: - (a) include evidence of consultation with nearby sensitive receivers and justification for the selection of receivers consulted, regarding the landscaping, screening and colour of the acoustic barrier on the eastern boundary of the site; - (b) detail the species to be planted on-site in accordance with the Landscape Plan prepared by Conzept Landscape Architects, dated 3 July 2020, Revision G (see Figure 5: in Appendix 1); - (c) describe the monitoring and maintenance measures to manage revegetation and landscaping works; and - (d) be consistent with the Applicant's Management and Mitigation Measures detailed at Appendix 2.

+- (a) not commence operation until the LMP is submitted to the Planning Secretary. - (b) must implement the most recent version of the LMP submitted to the Planning Secretary; and - (c) maintain the landscaping and vegetation on the site in accordance with the submitted LMP required by Condition B80 for the life of the development